manumartinm/extract-suggest/Readme.md

-## Streamlit App for extract the Google Suggest
+## Streamlit App for extract the Google and Amazon Suggest

 To run this tool you only have to run the following commands: